essentialkaos/gopack/readme.md

 ## GoPack

-`gopack` is simple tool for packing go package sources.
+`gopack` is simple tool for packing Go package sources.
 This utility downloads package sources with all dependencies and pack into archive.

 #### Usage demo